 Sponge Play needed to occupy a space within the Turned on its Head website, but a distinction between Sponge the show, and Sponge Play needed to be created.
 The former is an interactive performance, whilst the latter a session / workshop where play is explored with toddlers and their parents.

-The landing page for Sponge Play has become the go-to area for parents to find resources to encourage movement and connection with their children.
+The landing page has become the go-to area for parents to find resources to encourage movement and connection with their children.
 The Spotify playlist used in the show sits alongside video clips and blog posts.